Start your No Obligation Review Today:

 You can save up to £4,000 every year in a Lifetime ISA.
-You can put as much or as little in as you want each month until you reach 50 and you’ll get an extra 25% bonus from the government on top of what you save.
+You can put as much or as little in as you want each month (subject to the maximum amount and this will count towards your annual ISA limit) until you reach 50 and you’ll also get an extra 25% bonus from the Government on top of what you save each year.

 You can put the money you save in your Lifetime ISA towards buying a home if you’re a first time buyer.
 You can also transfer any savings you have in a Help to buy ISA into your Lifetime ISA, but you’ll only be able to use the bonus from one ISA.
 Two first time buyers can use both their savings and the bonus when buying together because limits apply to each person and not to each household.